Model worker: Reform era (1977-2000)

 From 1989 onwards, the national conference for Model Workers underwent increasing institutionalization in three ways.
-First, all the various previous name of the conference became “The National Conference for Appraising Model Workers and Advanced Producers”.
+First, all the various previous names of the conference became "The National Conference for Appraising Model Workers and Advanced Producers".
 Second, it became a comprehensive conference covering both mental and manual laborers from all sectors.
 All workers enjoy the same standards of appraisal and rewards.
 Third, the selection of Model Workers became regular, taking place every five years, with each time awarding around 3,000 people.
-The system of “Two Reviews and Three Public Releases” was established to ensure that two reviews and three public releases on the departmental, local and national media will be made before the Model Workers are finalized.
+The system of "Two Reviews and Three Public Releases" was established to ensure that two reviews and three public releases on the departmental, local and national media will be made before the Model Workers are finalized.